vishnudk/seProject/README.md

-The main functions for the website are in the hotelManagementServer dir <br />
+The main functions for the website are in the hotelManagementServer(project dir) dir <br />
 In that dir run app.js using node app.js